benoctopus/gif-grab/README.md

 ## known issues

+This app is designed only for desktop screens

 this app is currently bug ridden.
 Doing the following things may break the app:

 - using special charecters in a search term